Improved constraints on Higgs boson self-couplings with quartic and cubic power dependencies of the cross section: Renormalization in the framework

 Our calculation of the two-loop diagrams proceeds as follows.
-We use \textsc{FeynArts} \cite{Hahn:2000kx} to generate the Feynman diagrams and amplitudes.
-The amplitudes are written as a linear combination of two tensor structures with the coefficients called form factors.
+We use \textsc{FeynArts} \cite{Hahn:2000kx} to generate the Feynman diagrams and corresponding amplitudes.
+The amplitudes are written as a linear combination of two tensor structures with the coefficients called form factors \cite{Plehn:1996wb}.
 After performing the Dirac algebra with \textsc{FeynCalc} \cite{Mertig:1990an,Shtabovenko:2016sxi,Shtabovenko:2020gxv}, we are left with scalar integrals for each form factor.
-We did not attempt to reduce all of them to master integrals and construct the differential equations for the master integrals as in conventional methods.
-Instead, we chose to calculate the scalar integrals directly with the numerical package \textsc{AMFlow} \cite{Liu:2017jxz,Liu:2022chg} for specific phase space points.
-The main reason is that the construction of the differential equation is time-consuming with general kinematic dependence.
-Even if the differential equation is obtained, the analytical solution seems not feasible with current technologies.
+Rather than endeavoring to reduce all scalar integrals to master integrals and establishing differential equations for these master integrals, we opt to directly compute the scalar integrals for specific phase space points employing the numerical package \textsc{AMFlow} \cite{Liu:2017jxz,Liu:2022chg}.
+This decision is motivated by the intricate nature of constructing differential equations, particularly with general kinematic dependencies, which can be exceedingly time-consuming.
+Even if the differential equation is obtained, the analytical solution seems not feasible with current technologies because all the propagators are massive.
 Numerical solutions of the differential equations often suffer from accuracy loss.
-Direct numerical calculation at each phase space point ensures accuracy.
-The challenge lies in covering the entire phase space efficiently.
-Fortunately, the process of $gg\to HH$ is dominated by the S-wave component, rendering the amplitude insensitive to the scattering angle.
+By contrast, direct numerical calculation at each phase space point ensures accuracy.
+The primary challenge lies in covering the entire phase space efficiently.
+Fortunately, the process of $gg\to HH$ is dominated by the S-wave scattering, making the amplitude insensitive to the scattering angle.
 Moreover, its dependence on the scattering energy is also weak, except in very high-energy regions, as illustrated below.
 These characteristics allow us to generate a grid with a limited data set, which can be used to accurately calculate the amplitude at any point in the phase space.

 Notice that the sum of all one-particle irreducible two-loop diagrams is finite.
-But the one-particle reducible two-loop diagrams contain ultraviolet divergences.
+But the sum of one-particle reducible two-loop diagrams contains ultraviolet divergences.
 They will cancel after considering the contributions from the counter-terms in renormalization.

 In the SM, the Lagrangian for the Higgs sector can be written as

 where $\phi_0$ denotes the bare Higgs doublet and $D_{\mu}$ is the covariant derivative.
 The relations between the bare fields and couplings, and their renormalized counterparts, are given by $\phi_0 = Z^{1/2}_{\phi}\phi\,, \mu^2_0 = Z_{\mu^2}\mu^2\,, $ and $ \lambda_0 = Z_{\lambda}\lambda.$